Cybersecurity Tips for Businesses With Remote Workers

 2) INSTALL ANTI-VIRUS SOFTWARE

 Viruses and malware are another means by which cyber criminals try to breach and compromise private networks.
 One popular technique used to introduce viruses into a private network is phishing; users are sent emails that contain malicious links.
-Once the unsuspecting user clicks on the click, the virus or malware is released and can then propagate throughout the network, causing a lot of damage and destruction.
+Once the unsuspecting user clicks on the click, the virus or malware is then released and can then propagate throughout the network, causing a lot of damage and destruction.

 To prevent viruses from infecting devices within your network, you should equip them with anti-virus software.
 Running anti-virus scans on a frequent basis allows for the quick detection of any viruses or malware that could potentially corrupt your network.
 Once detected, the anti-virus software takes steps to contain and neutralize the virus.